DavidDock/cheers-api/README.md

   - CLIENT_ORIGIN with the deployed frontend url
   - CLIENT_ORIGIN_DEV with the development url
 - Click on deploy and choose GitHub and link to the repository [Cheers-API-GitHub-Repository](https://github.com/DavidDock/cheers-api)
-- Click on deply branch
+- Click on deploy branch
 - Open App

 Visit the deployed API: [Cheers-API](https://cheers-to-beers-api-5a858b4697bd.herokuapp.com/)